weaponsforge/todo-next/README.md

 1. Set up the environment variables for the `/client` and `/server` directories.
    - Visit the `client/README.md` and `server/README.md` files for more information.
-   - Take note of the `.env` variables setup for Windows and Linux.
+   - Take note of the `.env` variables setup for Windows and Linux to enable hot reload.
 2. Verify that ports 3000 and 3001 are free because the client and server containers will use these ports.
-3. Stop current-running my-phonebook containers, if any.
+3. Stop current-running containers, if any.
    ```
    docker compose -f docker-compose.dev.yml down
    docker compose -f docker-compose.prod.yml up